 Who’s it For?

 Andrew Swaine has been dancing since he was small.
-He’s been calling and teaching workshops, mostly of various forms of country dancing, since he was a student in the 1990s and is keen to share his love of dance.
+He’s been calling and teaching workshops since he was a student in the 1990s and is keen to share his love of dance.
 He has a well researched Playford portfolio and is an experienced caller for most genres of English country dancing, including ceilidh, American contra, Playford (early country dancing, starting with the publications of John Playford 1651 onwards) and modern country dances at all levels written since the revival in the early 20th century.
 As well as leading “Playford in the Pub” dances in his home town of Sheffield.
-Outside of calling is also an accordion player, mostly for morris dancing with Boggart’s Breakfast in Sheffield and Gog Magog Molly in Cambridge and very occasionally play bass guitar with Cambridge-based ceilidh band Moon Carrot.
+Outside of calling Andrew is an accordion player, for morris dancing with Boggart’s Breakfast in Sheffield and Gog Magog Molly in Cambridge and in a Balfolk duo with clarinetist Jo Veal.